 Ease back into your routine.
 Do this by focusing on your breathing, form, and control of movements you haven’t done in a while.
 For example, if it’s been several weeks since you’ve done barbell movements, approach your first session with reduced loads and renewed attention to technique.
 Use this time as an opportunity to build strong skills, not just strong muscles.

 Keep striving for optimal sleep.
 Ideally, this is seven to nine hours every night.
-Sleep is the ultimate daily reset button for your mental, physical, and immune health — and you’ll need it more than ever as you resume more normal lifestyle patterns and public interactions.
+Sleep is the ultimate daily reset button for your mental, physical, and immune health.

 David Freeman, CPT, PES